primefaces/primefaces/docs/11_0_0/components/datatable.md

 ## RowKey
 RowKey should a unique identifier from your data model and used by datatable to find the selected rows.
-You can either define this key by using the rowKey attribute or by binding a data model which implements _org.primefaces.model.SelectableDataModel_.
+You must define this key by using the `rowKey` attribute.

 ## Dynamic Columns
 Dynamic columns is handy in case you can’t know how many columns to render.
 Columns